Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Introduction and main results

-By \cite{Bernal}, a time-orientable Lorentzian manifold $(M,g)$ is globally hyperbolic if and only if there are no closed causal paths in $M$ and for all $q_1,q_2\in M$ such that $q_1<q_2$ the set $J(q_1,q_2)\subset M$ is compact. {\revtext Roughly speaking the last property means that $M$ has no naked singularities which one could reach by moving along a time-like path starting from a point $q^-$ and ending in a point $q^+$. {\gtext By Y.\ Choquet-Bruhat, the strong cosmic censorship hypothesis can in loose terms be stated as: ``[A]ll reasonable Einsteinian spacetimes ought to be globally hyperbolic'' \cite[p.\ 422]{ChBook}.
-In particular,} this condition is needed to make the hyperbolic equations on $(M,g)$ well posed.}
+By \cite{Bernal}, a time-orientable Lorentzian manifold $(M,g)$ is globally hyperbolic if and only if there are no closed causal paths in $M$ and for all $q_1,q_2\in M$ such that $q_1<q_2$ the set $J(q_1,q_2)\subset M$ is compact. {\revtext Roughly speaking the last property means that $M$ has no naked singularities which one could reach by moving along a time-like path starting from a point $q^-$ and ending in a point $q^+$. {\gtext In particular,} this condition is needed to make the hyperbolic equations on $(M,g)$ well posed.}

 We assume throughout the paper that $(M,g)$ is globally hyperbolic.
-In this case, $J^{\pm}(p)$ are closed and $\hbox{cl}(I^{\pm}(p))=J^{\pm}(p)$.
-To the knowledge of {the} authors, it is not presently known if there exist homeomorphic 4-dimensional, globally hyperbolic, Lorentzian manifolds that are not diffeomorphic but they are known to exist in higher dimensions, see \cite{Chernov}.
-The topology of such manifolds, even with asymptotically flat vacuum spacetimes can be very complicated, \cite{IMP1,IMP2}.
+In this case, $J^{\pm}(p)$ are closed and $\hbox{cl}(I^{\pm}(p))=J^{\pm}(p)$. \canberemoved{To the knowledge of {the} authors, it is not presently known if there exist homeomorphic 4-dimensional, globally hyperbolic, Lorentzian manifolds that are not diffeomorphic but they are known to exist in higher dimensions, see \cite{Chernov}.
+The topology of such manifolds, even with asymptotically flat vacuum spacetimes can be very complicated, \cite{IMP1,IMP2}.}